SysLLMatic: Large Language Models are Software System Optimizers: Results

+To understand how SysLLMatic improves code, we examined the optimizations it applied across benchmarks.
+We illustrate these transformations with before-and-after code examples from SciMark2 and DaCapo applications, and analyze the optimization patterns from our performance catalog that are most frequently applied in HumanEval.

+\paragraph{Before-and-After Examples} First, we show examples (before-and-after) of code optimization in \cref{fig:jacobi-dual} and \cref{fig:biojava-dual}.
+Successive Over-Relaxation (SOR), one of the kernels in the SciMark2 benchmark, is an iterative technique used to solve large systems of linear equations, often arising from discretized partial differential equations.
+It improves upon the Jacobi method by introducing a relaxation factor to accelerate convergence. \cref{fig:Jacobi_before} shows the original inner loop, where each value in the grid is updated based on its neighbors from the previous iteration. \cref{fig:Jacobi_after} applies a loop unrolling strategy from our pattern catalog, which updates two elements per iteration to reduce loop overhead and increase instruction-level parallelism.
+This optimization can lead to better performance on modern CPUs~\cite{wiki_loop_unrolling}.

+BioJava, part of the DaCapo benchmark suite, is an open-source framework for processing biological sequence data, widely used in bioinformatics applications.
+The original version in~\cref{fig:biojava_before} performs sequential computation over a collection of protein sequences, invoking a method that likely involves significant processing time.
+In~\cref{fig:biojava_after}, the code is optimized by adding a thread pool to parallelize the computation across available CPU cores~\cite{wiki_thread_pool}.
+This change exploits the parallel structure of the workload, where each task is independent.
+This optimization improves performance by distributing tasks across threads rather than transforming the loop structure or any internal details of the underlying computation, although other strategies from the pattern catalog could lead to optimizations elsewhere in BioJava.

-We were curious about which of the optimizations in our performance catalog were commonly applied by SysLLMatic.
-First, we show examples (before-and-after) of code optimization in \cref{fig:comparative-quad-layout}.
-Second, we analyzed SysLLMatic's optimizations on the HumanEval benchmark. \cref{fig:optimization_pattern} shows a stacked bar chart of the frequency of optimization patterns applied to each HumanEval program.
+\paragraph{Optimization Patterns} Second, we analyzed SysLLMatic's optimizations on the HumanEval benchmark. \cref{fig:optimization_pattern_merged} shows a stacked bar chart of the frequency of optimization patterns applied to each HumanEval program.
 Algorithm-level optimizations dominated, appearing in 98 of 164 programs.
 Common patterns including instruction speed (N=14), parallelism (N=28), and computational efficiency (N=42).
-Examples include using \texttt{OpenMP} for multithreading and applying techniques like two-pointer to reduce overhead.
+Examples include using \texttt{OpenMP} for multithreading and applying techniques like two-pointers~\cite{algorithmic_technique_wikipedia} to reduce overhead.
 Memory and locality patterns, such as buffering (N=40) and pre-allocating vectors (N=24), were also common.